 Día de los Muertos Calavera Collage

-I promised I would share a Frida Kahlo and Diego Rivera calavera collage and here it is.
+With so many Day of the Dead festivities happening, I thought I would create a collage that incorporates two things I love: Frida Kahlo and Diego Rivera and Dia de los Muertos.
 If you don't know what a collage is, it is simply a cut paper assemblage.
 What I love about collage is, you can do anything with some colored paper and scissors.
 No wonder Henri Matisse called it painting with scissors!

 I have bins and bins filled with multi-colored cardstock, paper and tissue paper.
 Most of it is scraps from other collages I've done.
 I just hate to throw anything away.
-Yes, I am that teacher.
 But really, any cut paper that is left over is perfect to be used again in another collage.
-Hence, my rather large collection.

-I decided to try this collage with my eleven year old son, Sol.
+I decided to try this collage with my 11-year-old son.
 It started out as a couple of skeletons, or calaveras, but somewhere down the line it changed to Frida Kahlo (my muse) and her beloved Diego Rivera.
 Frida is easily recognizable in almost any art medium but Diego was a bit more of a challenge since his most recognizable trait, his large body, can't really be duplicated on a skeleton!

-- I helped my son with the finer details of this collage, such as Frida's hair, dress and her jewelry, and Diego's shirt.
+I helped my son with the finer details of this collage, such as Frida's hair, dress and jewelry.
+You can also use a black marker to add a few accents, such as sugar skulls designs on the face.

 If you give your students consistent guidance while they are working, their finished projects will turn out amazing!
 I say "consistent guidance" because there are always students who want to rush through the project.
 Or there are those who "don't know what to do".
 If you take your students through the steps of laying down their foundation shape, then they are more likely willing to continue working on building their skeletons.
 Sometimes, a blank piece of paper is just too daunting.